grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -server.log-source-ips-enabled
 [log_source_ips_enabled: <boolean> | default = false]

+# Log all source IPs instead of only the originating one.
+Only used if
+# server.log-source-ips-enabled is true
+# CLI flag: -server.log-source-ips-full
+[log_source_ips_full: <boolean> | default = false]

 # (advanced) Header field storing the source IPs.
 Only used if
 # server.log-source-ips-enabled is true.
 If not set the default Forwarded,
 # X-Real-IP and X-Forwarded-For headers are used